Skip to main content

 </template>

-v3 removes the Axios dependency and replaces it with a lighter built-in XHR client.
+v3 removes Axios in favor of a lighter, built-in XHR client.
 Most applications require no code changes.
-Axios interceptors migrate directly to the built-in interceptor API.
-If you need Axios specifically, an Axios adapter is available.
+Axios interceptors can be migrated directly to the built-in interceptors.
+If you’d rather keep using Axios, it’s still available via the Axios adapter.

-The new Vite plugin handles automatic page component resolution and SSR configuration.
-Running SSR in development now requires only npm run dev — no separate Node server to start.
+Introducing the new Vite plugin dramatically simplifies auto-resolution of page components and SSR configuration.
+SSR now runs during development simply by running npm run dev, with no separate Node server required.

 npm install @inertiajs/vite@^3.0

-The new useHttp hook sends HTTP requests to the server without triggering an Inertia visit (page transition).
-Use it for modal saves, background updates, or any case where you want to communicate with the server while staying on the current page.
+The useHttp hook lets you send HTTP requests to the server without causing an Inertia visit.
+Useful when you want to communicate while staying on the current page—for saving modals or handling background work, for instance.

 Optimistic UI updates